mackadamian/mailbeez-documentation/pages/03.documentation/04.mailbeez/21.newsletter/default.en.md

 - utilising the MailBeez coupon engine
 - create coupon templates utilising all available options
-- automatically generated personalised coupons
+- automatically generate personalised coupons
 - configure the length and number of days being valid

-**reports**
+**Reports**

 - fully integrated with MailBeez Analytics and Google Analytics
 - analyse open, click, order

-### sending process
+### Sending process

 Newsletter can be sent either manually or automatically.
-With each run the sending process will send the number of emails you configured as "chunk size".
-So you need to run the sending process often enough until the complete list has been sent out.
+With each run, the sending process will send the number of emails you configured as "chunk size".
+So you will need to run the sending process until the complete list has been sent.

 **Configuration example for automata sending:**